ElectionDataAnalysis/electiondata/README.md

 [//]: # "TODO keep this up to date"

 # How to run the app
 The main routines are in `src/election_anomaly/main_routines`.
-Each can be run interactively or via a parameter file with an `[election_anomaly]` section.
+Each can be run interactively or via a parameter file (template is `src/templates/parameter_file_templates/run_time.par`).

 ## Loading data
 run `src/election_anomaly/main_routines/050_load_datafile.py`